 Surface Water

-• Changes in stormwater discharge from the site would be minimal at the watershed scale and would not measurably affect the South Fork of the Cache la Poudre River.
+Changes in stormwater discharge from the site would be minimal at the watershed scale and would not measurably affect the South Fork of the Cache la Poudre River.
+Any water leaving the site would flow through historical flow paths off-site, to the roadside ditch, to two culverts that convey flows under Pingree Park Road.
+The total distance that water would travel from the site to the South Fork of the Poudre River is 3,000 ft.

-• Small, long-term increases in runoff would remain after the project is complete, due to the conversion of 6 acres of the quarry floor to a gravel-surfaced staging, storage, and outdoor classroom area for CSU Mountain Campus use.
+Small, long-term increases in runoff would remain after the Project is complete, due to conversion of 6 acres of the quarry floor to a gravel-surfaced staging, storage, and outdoor classroom area for CSU Mountain Campus use.

 Wildlife

-• Permanent impacts to 6 acres of Lodgepole Pine and Aspen forest that will be converted to a staging, storage, and outdoor classroom area for CSU Mountain Campus use.
+Permanent impacts to 6 acres of Lodgepole Pine and Aspen forest wildlife habitatthat will be converted to a staging, storage, and outdoor classroom area for CSU Mountain Campus use.

-• Temporary impacts to the remainder of the site due to the displacement of common wildlife species during operations.
+Temporary impacts to wildlife habitat in the remainder of the site due to the displacement of common wildlife species during operations.
 Wildlife is expected to return to the site following reclamation.

 Vegetation